Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Parameter degeneracy in the appearance probabilities

 \section{Parameter degeneracy in the \emph{appearance} probabilities}

 The $\nu_{e}$ ($\overline{\nu}_e$) \emph{appearance} probabilities as function of ($\sin^{2}\theta_{23}-\delta_{CP}$) are shown in Fig.~\ref{fig:prob_numu2nue_th23vsdcp}.
 The degeneracy in ($\sin^{2}\theta_{23}-\delta_{CP}$) solution sounds pronounced when looking at the iso-probability curves for each individual channel.
 However, one can notice that the intersection of the iso-probability curves for the neutrino (the left of Fig.~\ref{fig:prob_numu2nue_th23vsdcp}) and anti-neutrino (the right of Fig.~\ref{fig:prob_numu2nue_th23vsdcp}) are right at the truth solutions.
 It indicates that $\nu$ and $\bar{\nu}$ appearance samples share a mirror symmetry and then cancel out if combine neutrino and anti-neutrino.
 Therefore, it shows the independence of the truth $\delta_{CP}$ value in the precise measurement of $\sin^{2}\theta_{23}$ which we observe in Fig.\ref{fig:prob_numu2numu}.
 Moreover, it is found that the relative difference between the $\nu_{e}$ ($\overline{\nu}_{e}$ \emph{appearance}) probabilities in the \emph{normal} and \emph{inverted} mass ordering is almost independent on the true value of $\sin^{2}\theta_{23}$ but only the true value of $\delta_{CP}$.
-Thus it leads to a consequence that precision measurement of $\sin^{2}\theta_{23}$ does not depend on the neutrino mass ordering.
+Thus it leads to a consequence that precision measurement of $\sin^{2}\theta_{23}$ does not depend on the neutrino mass ordering, which is deeply connected to the degeneracy decoupling of these two parameters in the $\nu_{\mu}\rightarrow \nu_e$ oscillation measurement~\citep{Kajita:2006bt}.

 Fig.\ref{fig:prob_numu2nue_th23vsth13} shows $\nu_{e} (\overline{\nu}_{e})$ appearance probabilities as a function of $(\sin^{2}\theta_{23} - \sin^{2}\theta_{13}$).
-The degeneracy between $\theta_{13} - \theta_{23}$ are taken from Eq.\ref{eq:probnumutonue} and given as Eq in page 3 \cite{Cao:2024ptn}.
+The degeneracy between $\theta_{13} - \theta_{23}$ are taken from Eq.\ref{eq:probnumutonue} and given as Eq in page 3 \citep{Cao:2024ptn}.
 It shows that the effect of the $\theta_{23}$ octant determination in case of non-maximal mixing is significant from the precision value of $\theta_{13}$.